zhoumingyi/REOM/README.md

 ### Option 2: Build The Environment using Docker

-(1) To build the environment using Docker, you can directly pull it from Docker Hub:
+(Option 1) To build the environment using Docker, you can directly pull it from Docker Hub:

 ```
 docker pull zhoumingyigege/reom:latest
 ```

-(Optional) If you have issues using Docker Hub, you can download the image using OneDrive (https://monashuni-my.sharepoint.com/:u:/g/personal/mingyi_zhou_monash_edu/ETXADXx-j6hDkmuuefPezn4BrJvmNFRd0c1HCU9ywXF70A?e=penUga) or our shell script:
+(Option 2) If you have issues using Docker Hub, you can download the image using OneDrive (https://monashuni-my.sharepoint.com/:u:/g/personal/mingyi_zhou_monash_edu/ETXADXx-j6hDkmuuefPezn4BrJvmNFRd0c1HCU9ywXF70A?e=penUga) or our shell script:

 ```
-bash download.sh
+bash ImageDownload.sh
 ```

 Then, load the Docker image: